bibsi0212/starwars-plot-generator/README.md

 ### Installation
 1. Clone the repo `git clone https://github.com/yahtzel/starwars-plot-generator.git`
-2. Install it's dependencies with `npm install`
+2. Install its dependencies with `npm install`
 2. Start the app with `npm start`